lambda-dom/class_revisions/class_revisions/components/blackguard_hlas/docs/readme.md

 Furthermore:

-* Summon Fallen Deva restricted to one choice to match clerics in SCS and it is standardized to fixed 5 turn duration.
+* Summon Fallen Deva restricted to one choice to match clerics in SCS.

 They gain:

 1. Demonic Wrath: a souped-up version of Unholy Smite.
 2. Demonic Aura: a version of Aura of Flaming Death.
-3. Abyssal Shield: blackguard version of Holy Shield.
+3. Abyssal Shield: Blackguard version of Holy Shield.
 4. Extra Spells: can gain +1 spell from levels 1 to 5.

 TODO:
-* *maybe* add a Death Knight summon?
+* *Maybe* add a Death Knight summon?
+* Restore Deathbow?